glob-bruh/NoQuoraLogin/README.md

 Contributions are welcome, make sure to increase the `@version` on line 6 so automatic updates are triggered after your pull request gets merged.

-### Dark mode development checklist (remove before PR):
-- [x] Check to see if user is on light/dark mode.
-- [x] Implement __styled__ button onto page.
-- [x] Change cookie upon click and reload page.
-- [x] Mobile support.
-- [x] Edit main branch to allow for users scripts to automatically update to the new userscript filename (give 1 week allowance before PR).

 ## License:

 Licensed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).